Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Dynamic Instantiation Performance

-The significant impact of $N$ can be seen by comparing Figures~\ref{fig:dyn1} (b) and~\ref{fig:dyn2} (b), which both use $\alpha = 1$ and differ only in the value of $N$.
-Finally, the extent of rate variability also has a substantial impact.
-This is illustrated in Figure~\ref{fig:dyn2}(c), for which our model of request rate variation is modified so that the minimum rate is $\lambda_{\textrm{low}}$, $0 < \lambda_{\textrm{low}} < \lambda_{\textrm{high}}$, rather than zero, and with linear rate increase/decrease occupying only a fraction $1 - |h|$ of the time period, where $h$ is a parameter between -1 and 1.
-When $h > 0$, the request rate is $\lambda_{\textrm{low}}$ for the rest of the time period, while when $h < 0$, the request rate is $\lambda_{\textrm{high}}$ for the rest of the time period (and so during the fraction $1 - |h|$ of the time period the rate first decreases linearly to $\lambda_{\textrm{low}}$ and then increases linearly back to $\lambda_{\textrm{high}}$), giving a peak to mean request rate ratio for $-1 < h < 1$ of $2 / (1 - h + (1 + h)\lambda_{\textrm{low}}/\lambda_{\textrm{high}})$.
+\revfour{Finally, the}{The} extent of rate variability also has a substantial impact.
+This is illustrated in Figure~\ref{fig:dyn2}(c), for which our model of request rate variation is modified so that the minimum rate is $\lambda_{\textrm{low}}$, $0 \lambda_{\textrm{low}} \lambda_{\textrm{high}}$, rather than zero, and with linear rate increase/decrease occupying only a fraction $1 |h|$ of the time period, where $h$ is a parameter between $-$1 and 1.
+When $h 0$, the request rate is $\lambda_{\textrm{low}}$ for the rest of the time period, while when $h 0$, the request rate is $\lambda_{\textrm{high}}$ for the rest of the time period (and so during the fraction $1 |h|$ of the time period the rate first decreases linearly to $\lambda_{\textrm{low}}$ and then increases linearly back to $\lambda_{\textrm{high}}$), giving a peak to mean request rate ratio for $-1 h 1$ of $2 / (1 - h + (1 + h)\lambda_{\textrm{low}}/\lambda_{\textrm{high}})$.
 Results are shown for varying $h$, with $\lambda_{\textrm{low}}$ fixed at 10\% of $\lambda_{\textrm{high}}$, and $\lambda_{\textrm{high}}$ scaled for each value of $h$ so as to maintain the same total request volume as with the default single-parameter model.
-Note that $h = 1$ and $h = -1$ correspond to the same scenario, since in both cases the request rate is constant throughout the period.
+Note that $h 1$ and $h -1$ correspond to the same scenario, since in both cases the request rate is constant throughout the period.
 Note also that the lower bound becomes overly optimistic for $h$ around 0.7; in this case the requests are highly concentrated, and the solution to the lower bound optimization problem is a large cache allocated for a short period of time (for which the upper bound on hit rate when the $\lfloor{C}\rfloor$ most popular objects are present in the cache becomes quite loose).
-Most importantly, observe that when the pattern of request rate variation is such that there is a substantial ``valley" \revrev{}{($h>0$)} within the time period during which the request rate is relatively low, the benefits of dynamic instantiation are much higher than when there is a substantial ``plateau" \revrev{within the time period during which the request rate is relatively high.}{($h<0$).}
+Most importantly, observe that when the pattern of request rate variation is such that there is a substantial ``valley" \revrev{}{($h 0$)} within the time period during which the request rate is relatively low, the benefits of dynamic instantiation are much higher than when there is a substantial ``plateau" \revrev{within the time period during which the request rate is relatively high.}{($h 0$).}